bernardodiasc/hello-world/my-meteor-apollo-graphql-react-app/README.md

 ### Our First Schema & Query

-- http://localhost:3000/graphiql is up and running at this point
+- http://localhost:3000/graphiql is already up and running at this point
 - create `typeDefs` and `resolvers`
 - create `schema` using Apollo's `makeExecutableSchema({ typeDefs, resolvers })`
 - run the Apollo server with the schema `createApolloServer({ schema })`